snowdriftcoop/snowdrift/CONTRIBUTING.md

 The following covers the bare minimum process for those new to Git.

 We collaborate on code using [GitLab].
-We also mirror on the popular but proprietary site [GitHub] but do not use that regulary.
+We also mirror on the popular but proprietary site [GitHub] but do not use that regularly.

 1. Locally clone the project from the main Snowdrift repo to your computer as described in the BUILD guide